 Here’s a summary of businesses and industries we can and can’t support at the moment.
 We’ve been as transparent as we can about why.
 And we’ll review this on an ongoing basis, as we understand more about how customers use our accounts.

 If you meet this criteria you can apply for a Monzo Business Account, but it doesn’t guarantee that you’ll get an account.
 Right now you can open one business account with us, but we're working on offering multiple accounts in the future.

 You can apply for an account if you’re:

-- a sole trader or a registered limited company by shares (Ltd),
+- a sole trader, or the director of a registered limited company by shares (Ltd),

 - based in the UK, and